AirPods microphone not working? Try this first!

 6. Update to the latest firmware and iOS version

-If you’re having constant microphone problems with your AirPods, it’s probably a good idea to check for updates.
+If you’re having constant microphone problems with your AirPods, checking for updates is probably a good idea.
 Ensure you have the latest firmware and iOS versions installed on your devices.

 Go to Settings > General > Software Update on your iPhone or iPad to do this.
 You can also open the App Store and tap on Updates in the top right corner of the screen.

 To check your firmware’s version, go to Settings > General > About on your iDevice and select your AirPods.
-There, you will be able to see your firmware version, and you need to check online if that’s the latest firmware available or not.
+There, you will be able to see your firmware version, and you need to check online whether that’s the latest firmware available.

 If everything else fails, it’s time to take more drastic measures.